ShafayetAhmad/DSA_Practice/src/Searching_Algorithms/Binary_Search/Practice/README.md

+Feel free to delete the existing code in this folder and challenge yourself to solve the problems on your own.

 1. [Find the index of a given element in a sorted array.](https://leetcode.com/problems/binary-search/)
 2. [Find the first occurrence of a given element in a sorted array.](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)